jshaner/buffy/docs/index.md

 ## Current State

-In Buffy's current state, users are able to perform simple title queries for movies.
+In _Buffy_'s current state, users are able to perform simple title queries for movies.
 Keyword searches are limited to whether or not the keyword happens to appear in a movie's title.
-At this time users cannot enter any other search criteria, nor can they add a title to their watchlist, or save previous searches in a search history field.
+Users are able to add or delete any title in their watchlist, and they may retrieve the watchlist at any time.
+Right now users cannot enter any additional search criteria, nor can previous searches be perused on a unique screen, however, if a duplicate search is performed, _Buffy_ will alert the user to that fact by populating the similar text under the search field.

 The following are aesthetic/cosmetic updates that would improve the app:

 * Displaying the userid of the user in the app's Navigation Drawer

+* Adding a list of search histories to a separate screen accessible from the navigation drawer

 The following are functional stretch goals to be added in the near future:

-* Full implementation for extended search criteria, including, actor name, genre, release date, running time, studio, director name, and distributor.
+* Full implementation for extended search criteria, including, actor name, genre, release date, running time, studio, director name, and distributor

-* User ability to save titles to a watchlist, and refer to it whenever the app is closed and reopened.

-* User ability to recall previous search results.
+* User ability to recall previous search results in their entirety

-* Notification to user of a title already included in their watchlist, if it should happen to be included in a new search result.

-* User ability to sort returned search lists by popularity, user rating, and chronology.
+* User ability to sort returned search results by popularity, user rating, and chronology

 ## Design documentation